barelyhuman/preact-island-plugins/README.md

 wish to understand, then please keep reading this.

 Islands are normally interactive elements or tiny apps that are mounted on parts of a static html.
-This is done to minimize the amount of JS used by the app.
-A lot of frameworks come with this already setup for you.
+This is done to minimize the amount of JS sent to the client by your app.
+A lot of frameworks already handle this for you, a few examples
+are:

 - [Astro.build](http://astro.build/)
 - [Deno Fresh](http://fresh.deno.dev/)

 There's tiny differences in the implementations that each of us use but the overall concept remains same.
-The only difference being you don't have to migrate your whole app to these frameworks just to enjoy islands or get rid of let's say something like old JQuery dependencies.
+The only reason to choose this plugin would be that you don't have to migrate your whole app to the framework just to enjoy islands or get rid of let's say something like old JQuery dependencies.
 I like JQuery but it'll probably be easier to use something better at handling state today.

-You can also be someone who doesn't like frameworks and would prefer working with their own set of choices / decisions in tech.
-This is also where something like this might be helpful.
+This can also be used by someone who doesn't like frameworks and would prefer working with their own set of choices / decisions in their tech stack.

 Overall, it's tiny enough to build your own framework on top off and also shove it down the structure you already have.